Chapter 7: Complaints and retention of documents

 Document retention

-7.27.
-You must keep during your contract and for (7) seven years after the end of the contract period, full and accurate records of the all contract documentation including the services supplied under it, all expenditure reimbursed by the Department and all payments made by the Department.
+7.29.
+Providers must keep during the contract term and for seven (7) years following the expiry or termination of the contract, complete and accurate records of all contract documentation including the services supplied under it, all expenditure reimbursed by the Department and all payments made by the Department except for Personal Data that is required to be returned or destroyed under the AtW HA Contract.

 Please note: Records containing financial information must be retained and maintained in safe storage during your contract and for (7) seven years after the end of the contract period.